lebashdev/typescript-church-numerals/README.md

 The code space contains the code we ship, while the type space only exists in our IDE.

 The goal of the code in type-space.ts is to replicate the logic from value-space.ts, but only with types.
 That code can only be evaluated at compile-time, or when the static analyzer performs type inference.
 It has no purpose other than demonstrating that TypeScript's type system can represent simple computations.

+It relies on [Church Encoding](https://en.wikipedia.org/wiki/Church_encoding) to represent any positive integer, and some advanced type expressions to simulate recursive functions that take types as parameters, instead of actual values.